Jumpman Gaming Bingo Sites (2026) — 150+ UK Brands, One Operator

 Matched Deposit Bonuses

 A growing number of Jumpman sites have ditched the wheel altogether in favour of something more conventional.
 Easy Slots offers a 100% match up to £200 with 50 free spins on Big Bass Bonanza, Aztec Wins does something similar, and All Star Games gives 100% up to £100 at 10x wagering — about as straightforward as casino welcome offers get.
-The old Matchup Bonus Wheel, which let you spin for a deposit match of up to 1000%, seems to have been quietly retired in 2026.
+The old Matchup Bonus Wheel, which let you spin for a deposit match of up to 1000%, seems to have been quietly retired.

 Multiplier Wheel (Up to £6,000)